JudeRanidu/ML-Project/README.md

 - The selected categorical columns were one-hot encoded
 - The numerical columns were scaled using Standard Normalization since original values were in different ranges
 - The response variable was label encoded
-- The 0's and negative values of construction_year & gps_height columns were imputed using the mean of remaining observations
+- The 0's and negative values of construction_year & gps_height columns were imputed using the mean of the remaining observations of those columms

 ---